 Failure to complete it would have potentially prohibited Emirates from transporting cargo into the European Union – severely disrupting its operations.

-An approved, independent inspector reviewed the air cargo processing and security measures in place at SkyCargo’s facility in Dubai.
+An approved, independent inspector reviewed the air cargo processing and security measures in place at SkyCargo’s

 Air cargo accounts for more than 15 per cent of the airline’s total transport revenue.

 Dr Abdulla Al Hashimi, Emirates’ divisional senior vice-president of security says: “We placed the highest priority on the inspection and validation of our cargo operations in Dubai being the hub for our operations.